TomHarrop/ird-5acc-paper/ms/results.md

 To identify common patterns of expression of transcriptional regulators related to variation in panicle phenotypes, we used soft clustering of scaled L~2~FCs between IM and DM using the subset of annotated TF genes that were detected in our RNAseq dataset.
 We did not include the reference accession, *O. sativa japonica* cv.
 Nipponbare, because it is not a high-yielding cultivar compared to other Asian rice accessions (Figure S3 **phenotype-all-varieties**).
 We recovered six clusters comprised of a total of 119 genes (Figure 5 **cluster-phenotype-corr**; Table S8 **clustered-genes**).
-We calculate correlations between the mean L~2~FC value of genes in each cluster and PC1 in the phenotyping data, and between mean L~2~FC  and the number of secondary branches and spikelets from repeat panicle phenotyping for the accessions used for RNAseq (Figure 5b **cluster-phenotype-corr**; Figure 1 **phenotype-pca**; Figure S8 **phenotyping-mpl**).
+We calculated correlations between the mean L~2~FC value of genes in each cluster and PC1 in the phenotyping data, and between mean L~2~FC and the number of secondary branches and spikelets from repeat panicle phenotyping for the accessions used for RNAseq (Figure 5b **cluster-phenotype-corr**; Figure 1 **phenotype-pca**; Figure S8 **phenotyping-mpl**).

 Clusters 3, 4 and 6 correlate with spikelet number and secondary branch number, but not with PC1, meaning that the L~2~FC of genes in those clusters does not correlate with the phenotypic differences between wild and domesticated accessions.
 Clusters of genes with high L~2~FC in *O. sativa indica* have a positive correlation with SBN and SpN, whereas clusters of genes with low L~2~FC in *O. sativa indica* have a negative correlation with SBN and SpN.